 Portugal played a crucial role in the world discoveries, and many explorers set sails from Belém.

 The main landmarks, both UNESCO World Heritage Sites, are the Belém Tower and the Jerónimos Monastery (usually very busy, so I recommend you buy tickets in advance), whose church hosts Vasco de Gama’s tomb.

 The Monument to the Discoveries was built in 1960 to celebrate the 500th anniversary of the death of Prince Henry The Navigator, who financed Portugal’s Discoveries.
-Shaped like a stylised caravel overlooking the ocean, I found it even more poignant than the Belém Tower.
+Shaped like a stylized caravel overlooking the ocean, I found it even more poignant than the Belém Tower.

 Half-day is enough to visit Belém, and after that, it’s time to visit the Baixa district.
 Rebuilt after the earthquake, it shows a different image of Lisbon.
 Straight streets built in a grid lined with elegant neoclassical buildings reminded me of other European cities.
 If you want to do some shopping, this is the area to go to.
 And the vast Praça do Comercio is another great spot at sunset.

 Most people visit Sintra as a day trip from Lisbon.
 However, I decided to overnight, and I strongly suggest you do the same.
 Sintra is beautiful, and there’s a lot to do and see.
 It’s also very crowded, and spending the night allows you to enjoy Sintra in the evening and early in the morning before it gets packed with day tourists.

 Perched on a steep hill and surrounded by beautiful verdant scenery, Sintra is another Portugal UNESCO World Heritage Site, and it’s easy to see why.
 Once the Summer residence of the royals and aristocracy, Sintra’s extravagant palaces and the lush gardens are utterly enthralling.